benschw/benschw.github.io/_drafts/2020-09-15-nsq-and-golang.markdown

 * Third we will look at how to scale the consumption of our messages using the Worker pattern
 * Finally we will update our example to implement the Pub/Sub pattern

-_Follow along here, or clone the [demo repo](https://github.com/benschw/nsq-demo) if you prefer_
+_Follow along here, or clone the [demo repo](https://github.com/benschw/nsq-demo) if you perfer_

 ## Running NSQ

-The NSQ design is dirt simple (definitely one of its strongest characteristics) both to get running and to use.
-The recommended install layout is to run an instance of `nsqd` alongside each service that is producing messages and to run a handfull (3-5 even for very large installations) of `nsqlookupd` instances for message consumers to discover the appropriate `nsqd` node with.
-To get everything talking to each other, `nsqd` needs to be configured to register with each instance of `nsqlookupd` using the `--lookupd-tcp-address` flag.
+The NSQ design is dirt simple both to get running and to use.
+The recommended install layout is to run an instance of `nsqd` alongside each service that is producing messages and to run a handfull of `nsqlookupd` instances (3-5 even for very large installations) for message consumers to discover the appropriate `nsqd` node with.
+To get everything talking to each other, `nsqd` needs to be configured to register with each instance of `nsqlookupd`.

 One thing to note here: the `nsqlookupd` instances do not discover each other.
 This means that each `nsqd` instance will need to register with all `nsqlookupd` instances